Pipeline

 CM-101

-The randomized, placebo-controlled trial enrolled 23 NASH patients who were randomized to receive either CM-101 or placebo.
+The randomized, placebo-controlled trial enrolled 23 MASH patients who were randomized to receive either CM-101 or placebo.
 Patients received eight doses of 5 mg/kg of CM-101 or placebo, administered by subcutaneous (SC) injection once every two weeks, over16 weeks.

-This trial was designed to assess a subcutaneous formulation of CM-101 and to evaluate the drug's impact on liver fibrosis biomarkers relevant to both NASH and the rare fibro-inflammatory conditions that represent the focus for the company.
+This trial was designed to assess a subcutaneous formulation of CM-101 and to evaluate the drug's impact on liver fibrosis biomarkers relevant to both MASH and the rare fibro-inflammatory conditions that represent the focus for the company.

 The trial met its primary endpoint of safety and tolerability, and CM-101 achieved reductions in secondary endpoints that included a range of liver fibrosis biomarkers and physiologic assessments.

-Recent proteomic analyses of patient data from this trial showed consistent and significant improvements in liver-related pathology pathways after treatment with CM-101.
+Proteomic analyses of patient data from this trial showed consistent and significant improvements in liver-related pathology pathways after treatment with CM-101.

 Systemic Sclerosis (Phase 2-ready)